FN 1911 “ Légère ” 247cc side valve frame # 32303 engine # 78

 The first FN single with shaft drive came on the market in 1909.
 It was quite an innovative little machine with bore and stroke dimensions of 65x75mm giving a capacity of 247cc.
 The specifications included a multiple plate clutch and a two speed gearbox.
 Weight of the machine was 65kgs and the fuel consumption was less than 3 litres per 100 kms.
 This light single became a popular seller next to the FN four cylinder model.
 In 1912 the capacity was enlarged to 285cc and the frame was changed, resulting in a longer and lower machine.
 In 1913 the pedaling chain was discarded and a kick-starter was added.
 When production was resumed after the war the side –by- side valve concept was changed to inlet-over exhaust.
 Production ended in 1923.
 New for the 1911 model year was a different type of carburettor.

-This technically interesting and easy to ride veteran lightweight presents itself in largely original, authentic and running condition.
-Gears, bolts, nuts and screw heads give the impression that the machine hasn’t seen much tinkering.
+This technically interesting and easy to ride veteran lightweight presents itself in largely original and authentic condition.
+Bolts, nuts and screw heads give the impression that the machine hasn’t seen much tinkering.